edwardmartins/sorting-algorithms/README.md

 ## Selection Sort

-The good thing about selection sort is that can be useful when memory write is a costly operation.
+Selection sort is noted for its simplicity, and it has performance advantages over more complicated algorithms in certain situations, particularly where auxiliary memory is limited

 | Case  | Performance |
 | :---: | :---: |